silderan/BasicSNMP/README.md

 All the protocol encoding/decoding is written in standard c++11.
 But the GUI API testing, communication and "UnitTests" classes/funcions are based on the fantastic Qt5 framework.
 If you look at the examples below you'll see some non-standard classes like StdString or StdByteVector.
 All this are subclass of the standards std::xxx basic classes.
-So, you can static_cast<>() to this base clases without any problem.
+So, you can static_cast<>() to their base clases without any problem.
 The only exceptions are the ones like StdxxxxList that could be StdList or StdDeque.
 Maybe I'll change it in future revisions.

 That means that if anyone likes to use this library into their non-qt project, can use all files that are in the /src/lib/ folder.
 Anyone can include code directly.
 There is no need to search for precompiled libraries for specific compiler-platform.